 The Investigator or clinical site staff will not make any modifications to this protocol or the Informed Consent form without prior written approval from the Study Sponsor.
-Study Sponsor and Investigator will agree to all amendments made to the protocol or the Informed Consent form before submitting to the local IRB for approval.
-If protocol changes affect the scientific soundness of the clinical investigation, or affect the health, welfare, safety and rights of patients, Investigator and/or Study Sponsor will submit all amendments to the local IRB and regulatory agency, including but not limited to United States Food and Drug Administration (FDA), to obtain written approval, before implementing changes.
+Study Sponsor and Investigator will agree to all amendments made to the protocol or the Informed Consent form before submitting to the local IRB/EC for approval.
+If protocol changes affect the scientific soundness of the clinical investigation, or affect the health, welfare, safety and rights of patients, Investigator and/or Study Sponsor will submit all amendments to the local IRB/EC and regulatory agency to obtain to obtain written approval, before implementing changes.